 While this may seem possible, the opposite is actually true.
 Solar panels absorb energy that would otherwise be directed to the roof to make their power.
 The standard SunPeak system is also designed with a thirteen-degree tilt that allows air to easily flow between the module and the roof to help cool that space.
 One study from the University of California–San Diego confirmed this on a commercial rooftop by measuring a five-degree cooler temperature under the modules than the rest of the roof.

-In order to limit the spread of fire, does the system need be tested for fire exposure in case ignition occurs?
+In order to limit the spread of fire, does the system need to be tested for fire exposure in case ignition occurs?

 SunPeak works with the most reputable solar equipment manufacturers and uses the highest quality components available.
 Each have been thoroughly tested together to ensure a safe and reliable system.